18F/fs-human-centered-design/nrm-hcd-transformation/index.md

 Colin will convene a webinar that includes both covers the philosophy and mechanics of each best practice.
 Each webinar will be 2-3 hours and include project-specific exercises, opportunities for discussion, etc.

 #### Applying
 Each webinar will end with an assignment--an opportunity for participants to practice this technique on their project.
-The parameters will be broad and widely applicable to many projects.
+The parameters will be broad and widely applicable to many project stages.
 Colin hopes people can practice what they're learning in realistic situations and in ways that benefit their projects.

 #### Coaching and listening
-Once or twice during each module, Colin will meet with each participant to check in on how their assignment, help unblock challenges.
+Once or twice during each module, Colin will meet with each participant to check in on how their application is going and help unblock challenges.
 These sessions are also an opportunity for Colin to hear what's hard about applying these approaches to NRM projects.

 #### Reflection
 At the end of each module, the group will meet to conduct a "retro" on what people learned, what was hard and what we could improve in the design of future modules.